Happy couple relaxes in pool at oceanfront hotel

 Redeeming travel rewards

-The value of your rewards and the redemption options can depend on the loyalty program for co-branded cards or the rewards program for flexible travel cards.
+Like any rewards credit card, the value of your rewards and the redemption options can depend on the loyalty program for co-branded cards or the rewards program for flexible travel cards.
+Choosing the best credit card from the start helps you achieve the ultimate reward from your shopping experience.

 Co-branded travel credit cards may have more limits on how you can redeem your rewards than flexible travel cards.
 You may only be able to redeem your rewards for perks with the brand, such as discounted hotel stays with a hotel credit card and flights with an airline credit card.

 Flexible travel cards tend to have multiple reward redemption options, including non-travel-related options.
-For instance, with the Discover it® Miles Card, you can redeem your Miles for cash in any amount, any time.2 However, your rewards might be worth more when you use them to book travel through a card issuer’s travel portal.
+For instance, with the Discover it® Miles Card, you can redeem your Miles for cash in any amount, any time.1 You can even easily redeem Miles as a statement credit for travel purchases or get cash.2 However, your membership rewards might be worth more when you use them to book travel through a card issuer’s travel portal.

 Bonus Rewards

-Many credit cards offer intro bonuses, also known as sign-up bonuses, for new cardmembers.
-These bonuses often include extra rewards for a set period after opening your card.
+Many rewards credit cards offer intro bonuses upon account opening, also known as sign-up bonuses.
+Look for these in your card review, because these bonuses often include extra rewards or bonus points for a set period after opening your card.
 With Discover Match®, we’ll automatically match all the Miles you’ve earned at the end of your first year.3

 Fees and other charges